Guy Mankowski: Career

-"Dead Rock Stars" concerns the wild summer of a teenage boy struggling to get over the death of his sister, a rising star on the nineties Riot Grrrl scene.
-Ruth Dugdall said it was 'a mesmerising study of grief as well as a coming of age novel.'
-The Scottish novelist Andrew Crumey said the novel 'powerfully voices the concerns of a generation.'
-Louder Than War (website) called it 'highly enjoyable fiction that uses alternative pop music as [its] guiding light.'
+"Dead Rock Stars" concerns the wild summer of a teenage boy struggling to get over the death of his sister.
+Louder Than War (website) called it 'fiction that uses alternative pop music as [its] guiding light.'
+'Albion's Secret History: Snapshots of England's Pop Rebels and Outsiders' was reviewed by PopMatters, who wrote 'this book is about celebrating the unsung.'
+Midwest Book Review said, 'Mankowski looks at those who have really shaped Albion's secret history, not just its oft-quoted official cultural history.'

-Mankowski is a Senior Lecturer in Creative Writing at the University of Lincoln.
-For 'Albion's Secret History: Snapshots of England's Pop Rebels and Outsiders' (Collective Ink), Kate Jackson (singer) from The Long Blondes gave an unreleased photo for the front cover of the book' and was interviewed as part of its release in a promotional series that included Gary Numan.
-PopMatters wrote 'this book is about celebrating the unsung.'
-Midwest Book Review called it 'an inherently fascinating, iconoclastic, and informative read from cover to cover...
-"Albion's Secret History" is an original work of impressive research.'
-Mankowski has interviewed artists such as Will Self, Miki Berenyi of Lush (band), Gazelle Twin and Jehnny Beth.
 Mankowski did a TED (conference) talk on his opening of the unseen archive of Kristen Pfaff of Hole (band).
 Mankowski told No Treble magazine, 'Jason Pfaff offered to share with me his sister’s unopened archive.'
-A Substack of his Kristen Pfaff biography was published for subscribers in 2024.
-John Robb (musician) said of it, ‘This book ultimately places Kristen back in the deserved centre of the narrative.’
-Excerpts were published by 3:AM Magazine and No Treble magazine, who called it ‘long awaited'.
-In August 2025 the second volume of it was released.
-He told The Neo Historian podcast his next novel is informed by experiences during this project, and provisionally entitled ‘On Top Of The Hill, With The Stars’.
+His biography of Kristen Pfaff was published in two volumes on Substack in 2024 and 2025 and examines the final hours of her life.
+Excerpts were published by 3:AM Magazine and No Treble magazine.
+Mankowski is a Senior Lecturer in Creative Writing at the University of Lincoln.